 options Description

 ysize(#) change height of graph (in inches)

-xsize(#) margins(marginstyle) change width of graph (in inches) change outer margins
+xsize(#) change width of graph (in inches)

+margins(marginstyle) change outer margins

 scale(#) resize text, markers, and line widths

 scheme(schemename) change overall look

-See [G-4] marginstyle, [G-3] scale_option, and [G-3] scheme_option.

-Graphics > Manage graphs > Make memory graph current

-graph display redisplays a graph stored in memory.

-ysize(#) and xsize(#) specify in inches the height and width of the entire graph (also known as the available area).
+- ysize(#) and xsize(#) specify in inches the height and width of the entire graph (also known as the available area).
 The defaults are the original height and width of the graph.
-These two options can be used to change the aspect ratio; see Changing the size and aspect ratio under Remarks and examples below.

-margins (marginstyle) specifies the outer margins: the margins between the outer graph region and the inner graph region as shown in the diagram in [G-3] region_options.
-See Changing the margins and aspect ratio under Remarks and examples below, and see [G-4] marginstyle.

-scale(#) specifies a multiplier that affects the size of all text, markers, and line widths in a graph. scale(1) is the default, and scale(1.2) would make all text and markers 20% larger.
-See [G-3] scale_option.

-scheme(schemename) specifies the overall look of the graph.
+These two options can be used to change the aspect ratio; see Changing the size and aspect ratio under Remarks and examples below. - margins (marginstyle) specifies the outer margins: the margins between the outer graph region and the inner graph region as shown in the diagram in [G-3] region_options.
+See Changing the margins and aspect ratio under Remarks and examples below, and see [G-4] marginstyle. - scale(#) specifies a multiplier that affects the size of all text, markers, and line widths in a graph. scale(1) is the default, and scale(1.2) would make all text and markers 20% larger.
+See [G-3] scale_option. - scheme(schemename) specifies the overall look of the graph.
 The default is the original scheme with which the graph was drawn.
 See Changing the scheme under Remarks and examples below, and see [G-3] scheme_option.